GuziEconomy/guzi-pwa/README.md

 I'm trying to make this app the as simple as possible, so I use the less frameworks I can.

+## How it works

+1. As a User, you need to create your Blockchain:
+    1. Create an ECDSA Keypair
+    2. Create the first block : the birthday block (containing your pubkey and birthdate)
+2. Then you MUST send this one-block Blockchain to a referent user.
+3. The referent must accept to add the initialization block to your blockchain:
+    1. This block contains his pubkey and your first Guzis & GuziBoxes
+    2. Then the block is added to your blockchain
+    3. And the referent must send it back to you
+4. Finally you receive the initialized Blockchain and your account is ready, you can now :
+    1. Create your Guzis & GuziBoxes
+    2. Send & receive payments

 # Run tests

 Unit tests belong on qunit, as it's simple and needs nothing else to run anywhere.